About the scholarship

 - A letter from the student’s academic adviser or professor most knowledgeable about the student’s academic performance in cartographic coursework explaining the student’s academic accomplishments and strengths.

-- A sample of their cartographic work (either print or digital).
+- A single sample of their cartographic work (either print or digital) with a statement under 500 words providing context for the map.

 - Official transcript.